Budva Gay Travel

 Gay Life in the Balkans: A Story

-I was enlightened after spending time with a gay friend I met in while in south Montenegro at a gay beach that I’ll mention later on.
+I was enlightened after spending time with a gay friend I met in while in south Montenegro at a gay beach.
 This man who will remain nameless per his request, is native to the Balkan region.

 With his perspective, I learned the difference in how gay men lead their lives in this area of the world and their justification for doing so.